unclechu/sibtek-site/README.md

   $ cp config.yaml.example config.yaml
   ```

-  And set correct 'DATABASE', 'PRODUCTION' and 'EMAIL' in `config.yaml`.
+  And set correct values of 'DATABASE', 'PRODUCTION' and 'EMAIL' in `config.yaml`.
+  **WARNING!** If you're going to connect to MongoDB without user or password,
+  or you want to use default port then remove that fields from `config.yaml`,
+  DO NOT leave fields with empty strings (as in example config file),
+  it will be interpreted as real values (empty string).

 4. Install dependencies: